improvedk/improve.dk/source/_posts/converting-page-pointers-into-a-human-readable-format/converting-page-pointers-into-a-human-readable-format.md

 image_2.png

 Once you get used to reading these pointers, it becomes rather trivial – byte swap the last two pointers to get the file ID (0 or 1 in all of the above rows), and byte swap the first four bytes to get the page ID.
-To make it a bit more easier for myself and for those who do not read HEX natively, I’ve made a simple function to convert the pointers into a more easily read format.
+To make it a bit more easier for myself and for those who do not read HEX natively, I've made a simple function to convert the pointers into a more easily read format.

 ```sql
 create function getPageLocationFromPointer